Skott Freedman

-Skott Freedman (born March 22, 1983) is an American singer/songwriter.
-Freedman is formally trained in piano.
+Skott Freedman (born March 22, 1983) is an American singer, songwriter, and musician.

 Background

 Freedman was born and raised in New Jersey.
 His music makes heavy use of the piano, which has led to regular comparisons with chanteuse Tori Amos.
 Similar to Amos, Freedman was a child piano prodigy and won statewide competitions while growing up.
 Freedman has said that repeated bouts of depression during his adolescence inspired him to write his first songs.
 He cites Joni Mitchell, Cat Stevens, Paula Cole, and Beethoven as major influences.
 Freedman's music blends pop and folk influences with a confessional lyrical style.
 His hallmark rapid staccato style is classically influenced (audio sample below).
 Freedman's first public performance was at the Butterfield Beanery in New Brunswick, NJ on April 26, 1996.
 He went on to formally study piano at Ithaca College in Ithaca, NY.
 Freedman has since been based out of Chicago, Boston, Charleston, and San Diego.